-Section 6.
+Section 3:.
 Vacancies occurring in any elected office other than that of President prior to the normal expiration of the term shall be filled by appointment by the President subject to the approval of the Board of Directors.
 Persons appointed to fill such vacancies shall serve in an acting capacity until the Board of Directors has acted upon the President’s appointment.
+Vacancies shall fill the unexpired term.

+ARTICLE IX- LOCAL CHAPTER ADVISORY COUNCIL

+Section 1: The membership of the Local Chapter Advisory Council shall be comprised of one designated representative of each local chapter of The Arc.

+Section 2: The Council shall meet a minimum of twice per year.

+Section 3: The duties and the responsibilities of the Local Chapter Advisory Council include (but are not limited to):

+Promoting effective implementation of the affiliation agreement;

+b. advising The Arc of Virginia's on issues of concern to local Arc chapters, including both public policy and issues related to inter-organizational collaboration within the state-local Arc network

+d. to facilitate peer-to-peer support and information sharing among and between local chapters of The Arc on issues of mutual concern, including areas such as building effective grassroots advocacy networks, instating innovative service and support programs, improving information and referral services, launching fundraising initiatives and membership drives and developing training programs;

+d. advising the Board on establishing the service boundaries of affiliated local chapters;

+e. such other functions or tasks as may be assigned by the Board.

-ARTICLE VIII - LOCAL CHAPTER AFFILIATION
+ARTICLE X: LOCAL CHAPTER AFFILIATION

-Section 1.

 Any group of ten (10) or more persons who are organized and have as their purpose the interest of persons with developmental disabilities may apply for participation in this Association as an affiliated local chapter provided they are located in the Commonwealth of Virginia, serve a specific geographic area therein, and are willing to comply with these bylaws.
 Application for affiliation as a local chapter shall be accompanied by a complete membership roster, a list of officers, and a copy of their Constitution and/or Bylaws.
 Upon review, if it is found that the applicant meets the requirements of these bylaws, approval of affiliation may be given by the Board of Directors.